 “The greatest loneliness may not come from being alone, but from being unheard.”

 We’re raised to believe in the American dream—that if you work hard, follow the rules, and keep your head down, you’ll get ahead.
-But the truth is, it’s never been a guarantee.
+But it was never a guarantee.
 Sometimes, despite your best efforts, things fall apart.
 A streak of bad luck.
 A bureaucratic wall.
 An economy that shifts beneath your feet.
-And when that happens, the system that once promised opportunity can turn silent.
-So what then?
-What happens when you’ve done everything right and still find yourself utterly alone—adrift in a society that can’t or won’t make room for you?

 Michael Nelms knows.